World´s Most expensive Hat Chapeau d’Amour

 The creative inspiration arose from a deep passion to make something unique and unusual, and to extend my imagination by using embellishments that were intriguing.
 It was important for me to push to the limit my skills in millinery and experimentation in the techniques used.

 The Journey behind how it all happened began when a dear friend of mine, Mo Mohensen, who worked in Harrods, approached me to make something new for the launch date of the new luxury millinery and wedding department.
-He explained that the main sponsors were American Express Platinum card.
+He explained that the main sponsors were the American Express Platinum card.

 Immediately the vision hit me.
 Create a diamond hat using Platinum.